WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 Unify the word format, project word to a word vector, so every sentence results in a matrix.

 Detail about unifying word format are: lower case, remove punctuation, get rid of stop words, unify tense and singular & plural.

-Seperate test set away from training+validation test, otherwise we would get a too optimistic result.

 ```bash
 $ ./tokenize_news.py